dynamsoft-docs/capture-vision-docs-mobile/programming/xamarin/api-reference/camera-view.md

 # Class DCVCameraView

-`DCVCameraView` is used to provide a UI for the camera display and any related UI elements.
+`DCVCameraView` is used to provide a UI for the camera display and any related UI elements. `DCVCameraView` extends the [`View` class](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.view?view=xamarin-forms) which is where the `HorizontalOptions` and `VerticalOptions` come from.

 ```c#
 class DCVCameraView